uclibs/digitization-workflow/digitization-selection-guidlines.md

     will work with the digital content team to formulate a plan to make the resulting digital collection accessible[^2]

-Preparation
+#### Preparation

-The collection should [fulfil these three criteria]{.underline}:
+The collection should fulfill these three criteria:

 -   The physical collection has been arranged and catalogued